rubenwo/HomeAutomation/service.controller.hue/README.md

 - `"id":int` the ID of the lamp you want to request

 **Response**
-- On success: The description contains the JSON object of the lamp you requested for:
+- On success: Returns a big JSON object.
+This object consists a array with lamp objects.
+These objects each consist of lamp attributes such as; on, brightness, hue etc.

+    let response = {
+        isValid: false,
+        description: ''
+    }

     {
         "isValid": true,
         "description": {